 Eric Foote is a pediatric hospitalist with experience conducting clinical and public health research around the world.
-His research focuses on identifying and intervening on health disparities for people in low income countries and in low resource settings.
-Currently, he is developing and evaluating a community health worker-led household phototherapy intervention to dramatically extend access to neonatal jaundice care for newborns in rural Bangladesh.
+His research focuses on identifying and intervening on health disparities in low income countries and in low resource settings.
+Currently, he is developing and evaluating a community health worker-led household phototherapy intervention to extend access to neonatal jaundice care for newborns in rural Bangladesh.
 He is also working to improve SARS-CoV-2 testing and genomic surveillance across California and worldwide.

 Clinical Assistant Professor, Pediatrics - Neonatal and Developmental Medicine

 California COVID-19 Testing Taskforce, California Department of Public Health (2020 - Present)

 Faculty Fellow, Stanford University Center for Innovation in Global Health (2021 - Present)

 Biodesign Faculty Fellowship, Stanford University

 Board Certification: American Board of Pediatrics, Pediatric Hospitalist (2019)

 Board Certification: American Board of Pediatrics, Pediatrics (2015)